 Alicia Garceau is an Indianapolis-based journalist with more than 15 years of professional experience.
 She has built her career writing clear, concise and engaging copy for print, online and social media.
 Although her primary beat is real estate reporting, she also writes about business, political, health and lifestyle topics.
 She’s currently writing a long-form piece about her daughter’s battle with seronegative Autoimmune Encephalitis, which will be published in 2016.
 Alicia attended the University of Illinois at Urbana-Champaign and holds a BS in news-editorial journalism.

 Carrie is currently a Finance Director at Duke Corporate Education.
 Her 20+ year career has included consulting and operations roles in the professional services & academic fields.
 She brings both for-profit as well as not-for-profit experience to the AEA board.
 Carrie has coordinated the Family Luncheon for families following the Florence Forth race since its inception and is passionate about the work the AEA is doing to connect families battling this disease.
 Carrie earned her BS for UMass Lowell in Exercise Physiology, an MA from Framingham State College and her MBA from Duke University.
-She lives in Durham, NC with her husband Rusty and two lively boys, William & Ben.
+She lives in Durham, NC with her husband Rusty and her lively son Ben.